cocos/cocos-docs/en/asset-manager/pipeline-task.md

 The `cc.loader` has been using the concept of pipelines for resource loading since before v2.4.
 In Asset Manager, we've refactored the pipeline to make the logic clearer and easier to extend, and you can extend existing pipelines or create custom ones using the `cc.AssetManager.Pipeline` class provided in the engine.

-**Pipeline** (defined in cc.AssetManager.Pipeline) can be understood as a series of processes in series, and as a request passes through the pipeline, it is processed in turn by the various stages of the pipeline, with the result of the processing finally being output.
-The schematic is as follows.
+**Pipeline** (defined in `cc.AssetManager.Pipeline`) can be understood as a series of processes in series, and as a request passes through the pipeline, it is processed in turn by the various stages of the pipeline, with the result of the processing finally being output.
+The schematic is as follows:

 ![pipeline](pipeline-task/pipeline.png)

 The advantage of a pipeline over a regular fixed process is that all links in the pipeline are spliceable and combinable, which means you can insert new stages or remove old ones at any point in the existing pipeline, which brings great flexibility and allows you to make custom extensions to the existing process.

-There are three pipelines built into Asset Manager, as shown in the figure.
+There are three pipelines built into Asset Manager, as shown in the figure:

 ![builtin-pipeline](pipeline-task/builtin-pipeline.jpg)